Late-night hosts, TV pundits slam Cruz for taking ‘the world’s shortest spring break’ to Cancun

 Cruz, whose home had reportedly been without electricity but still had gas, called the trip “a mistake” and expressed regret for getting on a plane in the first place.

-“With school canceled for the week, our girls asked to take a trip with friends,” he wrote in a statement Thursday.
+“With school cancelled for the week, our girls asked to take a trip with friends,” he wrote in a statement Thursday.
 “Wanting to be a good dad, I flew down with them last night and am flying back this afternoon.”

 But even that explanation drew ridicule, with many commentators pointing out both his itinerary and luggage seemed to indicate that a return trip on Thursday had not been part of the original plan.
 As first reported by Skift — and later confirmed by Cruz — the senator had initially been set to stay in Cancun for another two days.